southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 There is an inherent tradeoff if we choose to deduplicate records.
 If we estimate a high duplication rate in the state-provided customer ID, then we may have a situation in which the state's customer linkage has a high level of false negatives compared to false negatives.
 This might suggest to us that we could improve the customer linkage, but we need to be aware that any deduplication we pursue will produce both types of false identification.

-In theory, this tradeoff could be represented by the relationships below, where the `max.distance` parameter identifies duplicates more aggresively it is increases (e.g., like the `agrep()` function in R which I once used for deduplication in a project on the server: E:/SA/Projects/ASA/ASA-19-04 Retailer List Merge/).
+In theory, this tradeoff could be represented by the relationships below, where the `max.distance` parameter represents an argument to a function that identifies duplicates more aggresively as it increases (e.g., the `agrep()` function in R which I once used for deduplication in a project on the server: E:/SA/Projects/ASA/ASA-19-04 Retailer List Merge/).

-**Tradeoff:** As the deduplication method becomes more aggressive at identifying duplicates, the number of false negatives decrease but the number of false positives increase.
+**Tradeoff:** As the deduplication method becomes more aggressive at identifying duplicates, the number of false negatives decreases but the number of false positives increases.

 ![](img/dedup1.png)

 **Optimum:** The optimum parameter value is that which minimizes the false linkages.

 In theory, we could identify an ideal `max.distance` value that produces the least number of false linkages.
-In practice, this would be quite laborious, although you could start to get a sense by taking samples over a range of `max.distance` values and visually inspecting the results.
+In practice, this would be quite laborious, although you could start to get a sense by taking samples over a range of `max.distance` values and visually inspecting the results to count false negatives/positives in each sample.

 ![](img/dedup2.png)